Editorial & Verification Process

 Who maintains this site

 Listings are reviewed by Avinash Verma (Editor).
-Software engineer and IT professional with 12+ years of experience deploying and maintaining Windows, macOS and Linux software in classroom, lab and enterprise environments.
-Verifies every download link on this site against the publisher's official source.
+Software engineer and IT professional with experience maintaining Windows, macOS, and Linux software references.
+Oversees source corrections, catalog policy, and the distinction between automated URL checks and manual testing.

 Found a problem?